Swendude/JS-functions/index.md

 In this tutorial you will learn about functions in javascript.
 Professional developers use functions all the time.
 They are a fundamental concept of coding in javascript (and most other languages).
 Take your time going through this content to really get a firm grasp on this concept, it will pay off.

 ### Structure of this tutorial
 We will start by discussing a real life analogy of functions in order to illustrate what we want to accomplish.
 Next, we dive into what a function looks like and how you can use it in your code.
 In the third part we will look at the benefits of using functions.
-The final part goes into advanced usage of functions, consider this material a sneak peek of how modern javascript uses functions.
+We can not teach you modern javascript without teaching you about arrow functions in the next chapter.
+We close of with some more material for you to study if you want to learn more on your own.

 > _**This tutorial assumes you are familiar with the following concepts.
 If you feel unsure about any of these take some time to review them before continuing this tutorial.**_
 >
 > - _How to define and use variables_
-> - _Built-in datatypes (Bools, numbers, strings, objects)_
+> - _Built-in datatypes (Bools, numbers, strings, objects, ..)_
 > - _Boolean conditions, if-else statements_

 ## Table of Contents